 Visiting Versailles involves a lot of walking, so if you want to give your feet a little break and if time allows it, rent a rowing boat for 30 minutes and take a little paddle on the Grand Canal.
 It’s always a hit with the kiddos, and on a sunny day, it’s a lovely activity to see the estate from a different point of view.

-Once you have a little food in your belly and have a taken a break from walking, head to Marie-Antoinette’s estate to visit the recently restored Petit Trianon and the Queen’s Hamlet — fans of Sofia Coppola’s Marie Antoinette will love checking this area.
+Once you have a taken a break from walking, head to Marie-Antoinette’s estate to visit the restored Petit Trianon and the Queen’s Hamlet — fans of Sofia Coppola’s Marie Antoinette will love checking this area.
 Dallongeville recommends that you take the time to wander around this bucolic and serene part of the park, which transports you well away from the city.

-You should still have about one hour before closing time (5:30 PM), so head back to the Courtyard of Honour and through the main gate where you started and visit the Gallery of Coaches in the Great Stables.
+You should still have some time to spare before the estate closes, so head back to the Courtyard of Honour and through the main gate where you started and visit the Gallery of Coaches in the Great Stables.
 There, you’ll see the most amazing collection of travel vehicles, from coaches and small carriages for Marie Antoinette’s children to sedan chairs and sleds, all adorned with carvings, golden embroideries, golden decorations, etc.

-The Grand Trianon, although not mentioned in our one-day visit of Versailles above, is worth checking if you have time to spare.
+The Grand Trianon is worth checking if you have time to spare.
 People flock to the Petit Trianon, so the Grand Trianon is much less crowded yet as magnificent.

 The Peristyle, a sheltered colonnade connecting the two wings of the Grand Trianon, is surrounded by gardens and is the highlight of the Grand Trianon.
 Plan your visit to be there at sunset when the light hits the beautiful pink marble columns — it’s a spectacle like no other.